Manual IP assignment assumes too much knowledge for FreeNAS Mini User

 I just received my FreeNAS Mini and followed the QSG to do the setup.
 The network I was using did not have DHCP so I followed the steps in the QSG.
 The FreeNAS Mini screen asked if I wanted to configure ISG0 or ISG1 -- I had no idea what was what (since this was the first time I'd seen ISG0/ISG1 anywhere) -- this was very confusing to me -- it continued, I picked ISG0 and then it asked if I wanted to 'Reset Network Connection' (what is that, it's no where in the QSG, do I say yes or no?) -- I should not have to know the answers to booth these questions.

-#2 Updated by Jordan Hubbard almost 3 years ago
+#2 Updated by Jordan Hubbard about 3 years ago

 - Project changed from 9 to FreeNAS

 - Status changed from Screened to Closed: Not To Be Fixed